 I am a PhD candidate in the Center for Computational Biology at UC Berkeley co-advised by Aaron Streets and Nir Yosef.
 I develop deep generative models for single-cell omics data that learn an expressive representation of the data and facilitate common analysis tasks.
 In my research, I use these models to refine our understanding of immune cells with the goal of characterizing cellular states across different contexts.
 I am also the co-creator of scvi-tools, which is a Python package that provides: (1) accessible implementations of state-of-the-art single-cell probabilistic models and (2) the building blocks to rapidly develop new models.

-I received both my BS in Operations Research: Engineering Management Systems and MS in Computer Science at Columbia University.
+During Summer 2022, I was a Research Scientist Intern on the Science team at DeepMind.
+Previously, I received my BS in Operations Research: Engineering Management Systems and MS in Computer Science from Columbia University.
 At Columbia, I developed computational models for single-cell RNA-sequencing data with the Dana Pe’er Lab including a method to detect doublets in single-cell RNA-sequencing datasets.